flyingmachine/brave-clojure-web/content/7-functional-programming.md

 Another way to think about this is that reality is largely referentially transparent.
 This is what lets you form habits.
-If reality weren't idempotent, you wouldn't be able to mindlessly plug your iPod into your bathroom speakers and play "The Final Countdown" by Europe every morning when you take a shower.
+If reality weren't referentially transparent, you wouldn't be able to mindlessly plug your iPod into your bathroom speakers and play "The Final Countdown" by Europe every morning when you take a shower.
 Because each of these actions will have the same result pretty much every time you perform them, which lets you put them on autopilot.

 ### Pure Functions Have No Side Effects